couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-As in the previous example, we create a listening socket and bind a handler to
+As in the previous example, we create a listening socket, and then we bind a
-read events.
-The handler is `proxy_accept_callback`, and it will be triggered
+handler to process read events.
+The handler is `proxy_accept_callback`, and it
-for each new client.
-In turn it will create a new client structure, defined as
+will be triggered for each new client.
+In turn it will create a new client
-follows:
+structure, defined as follows:

 ```